JavierMenRev/SelectionInLatinAmericans/README.md

 ADMIXTURE Q file:
 Each row is an individual and columns represent the proportions for each ancestry.

-PLINK FAM file:
+FAM file:
-Sample information file used to run ADMIXTURE.
+Sample information file from PLINK used to run ADMIXTURE.

 ## Run AdaptMix